chrisjbillington/fugue-2x-icons/README.md

 such, these icons are appropriate for use at small sizes on high-DPI displays, e.g. at a size of 16x16 "logical" pixels with 2x scaling, equal to 32x32 physical pixels.

+When downscaled to 16x16 physical pixels, these icons look near-identical to the original 16x16 Fugue icons, so one need not ship both 16x16 and 32x32 images if the UI toolkit can downscale them for low-DPI screens.

 The Fugue icon set is licensed under a [creative-commons attribution license](http://creativecommons.org/licenses/by/3.0/), and may be used with [attribution](https://p.yusukekamiyamane.com/icons/attribution/) to the author.
 If you